Protect Those Around You

 Don’t rush to flush

-Even in the recent past, people were advised to flush unused medications down the drain.
+Even in the recent past, people were advised to flush unwanted medications down the drain.
 Unfortunately, wastewater treatment facilities aren’t designed to remove these contaminants.
 This means what gets flushed down the toilet often pollutes the same watersheds that supply communities’ drinking water.

 “People are very appropriately concerned about medications getting into the water supply or a landfill, or it even being thrown in the trash and being diverted that way,” says Dr. Vohra.